dmslab-konkuk/dmslab-konkuk.github.io/research/ComputerVisionAI.md

 - Summary
 #### Survey (조문충)
 - Related Work Suvey
+- Activity recognition in video or picture files uses the attention mechanism to recognize more efficiently and quickly.
+At the same time, multiple activity recognition in a single video file, and related papers such as multi-modal recognition methods are also under investigation.
 #### Research Results
 - [Master Thesis] 장이나 석사논문 Multi-task Emotion Recognition Based on Context-aware and Attention Module,2022.06
 - [Master Thesis] 루카이 석사논문